He Xiangyu: Oral Project: Everything We Create is Not Ourselves

 Starting from 2012, He started the conceptualization of his on-going series of paintings, titled Everything We Create is Not Ourselves.
 The inspiration was derived from the sensation he experienced while using his tongue to touch the roof of the mouth and he attempted to visualize the sensation through a series of paintings.
-The artist also engaged in dialogue with psychologists, philosophers, and linguists to discuss this simple but often over-looked sensory experience and how such simple sensation transcends itself into the foundation of human experience.
+The artist also engaged in dialogue with psychologists, philosophers, and linguists to discuss this simple but often overlooked sensory experience and how such simple sensation transcends itself into the foundation of human experience.

 Because oral is intrinsically linked to the body, the inside and outside is relative to each other in which both are a kind of inner joy, to mobilize your senses.
 For example, the senses are developed from mobilizing the substance itself to gain pleasure from Coca-Cola or olive oil, it is a kind of illusion, a forged emotion or desire stimulated within the body.
 This cannot control the quality of the substance, neither can it control what the viewer will see or sense at particular time, but at least through this illusion there is an understanding of the world without an exterior.
 Everything We Create is not Ourselves is based on experimentations of the thought of an oral organic living substance inside the body, and the artist cannot apply past experience and judgement during the experiment as an individual changes every day, just like olive oil dripping on the wall.